Bastian2704/Canva-Html/README.md

 This challenge introduced me to the HTML5 Canvas API, allowing me to experiment with interactive drawing using JavaScript.
 The result is a colorful drawing canvas where the stroke changes color and thickness dynamically as you draw.
+Also I used other video that uses CSS variables, and used it here for my text

 # Technologies Used